I created this 22 minute video to explain the making of simplesoundscapes:

 During year 1 of simplesoundscapes (December 3 2016 – September 2, 2017), I noticed that the project was shifting away from a narrative format (stories about soundscapes) towards mindfulness exercises (contextual and meditative listening).
-On September 9, 2017, I launched a 2nd iteration of simplesoundscapes with a shorter and more accessible format: 3-minute audio and video recordings, each with a 15 second ‘teaser’.
-I removed any narration and description beyond a one-word title.
-I also removed all the previous podcasts, except for ‘e40 best of simplesoundscapes year 1′, which brings together my favorite moments from the first 40 podcasts (the 159MEG in Wave format file can be downloaded from SoundCloud for broadcast).
+On September 9, 2017, I launched a 2nd iteration of simplesoundscapes with a shorter and more accessible format: 3-minute audio and video recordings.
+I removed any narration and description beyond a one-word title and a short poem.
+I also removed all the previous podcasts, except for ‘e40 best of simplesoundscapes year 1′ (which brings together my favorite moments from the first 40 podcast).

 The still-image video and audio recordings are presented ‘as is’ (creative work takes place during the recording process) and are published, when they are ready, one at a time or in thematic groupings.
 The role of the still image video is to enhance the listener’s appreciation and understanding of the context of the soundscape recording.
 It is an audio recording accompanied by moving images.
-Audio recordings are kept SoundCloud and the videos are kept in Vimeo, accompanied by a photograph and a single word title.
+Audio recordings are kept SoundCloud and the videos are kept in Vimeo, accompanied by a photograph.

 I select soundscapes that have the capacity to awaken the spirit.
 My production process is: